dagraham/etm-dgraham/README.md

     The unique identifier, `2756`, is created automatically by *TinyDB*.

 - Two timestamps are automatically created for items: `created`, corresponding to the moment the item was created and `modified`, corresponding to the moment the item was last modified.
 A new *history* view in etm  displays all items and allows sorting by either timestamp.

+- **New**
-- **New**.
-The hierarchical organization that was provided by file paths and/or `@k keyword` entries is provided by the *index* entry, `@i`, which takes a colon delimited string.
+	- The hierarchical organization that was provided by file paths and/or `@k keyword` entries is provided by the *index* entry, `@i`, which takes a colon delimited string.
 E.g., the entry

 			@i plant:tree:oak

 		would display the item in the *index* view under:

 			- plant
 				  - tree
 					    - oak

-- **New**.
-The organization that was provided by calendars is provided by the *calendar* entry, `@c`.
+	- The organization that was provided by calendars is provided by the *calendar* entry, `@c`.
 A default value for calendar specified in preferences is assigned to an item when an explicit value is not provided.

 ## Dates, Date Times and Time Periods